AkbarAj15/Bot_Tele_Tsel/README.md

 ### Data Preparation
 For the dataset that we use in csv format, which has several data columns including:
-- GPA value
-- Number of certifications
-- Number of professional certifications
-- Number of national achievements
-- Number of national top 3 competitions
-- Number of international achievements
-- Number of international top 3 competitions
-- Total internship experience (number of months)
-- Total committee experience (number of months)

-After getting the dataset, data cleaning is carried out starting from separating data from semicolons, replacing empty values to NaN, and changing all data types to float.

 ### Clustering
 We use the K-Means algorithm to cluster each data in the dataset.